Storing Deep Lake Data in Your Own Cloud

 ds.connect(dest_path = 'hub://org_id/dataset_name', creds_key = 'my_creds_key', token = 'my_token')

-creates the dataset in the specified org using the dataset_name
+Specifying org_id creates the dataset in the specified org using the dataset_name from the cloud path.

-creates the dataset at the org_id
+Specifying the dest_path creates the dataset at the org_id and dataset_name from the specified path.

-and assign them to each sample.ds.create_tensors('images', htype = 'link[image]', sample_compression = 'jpeg')
+ds.create_tensors('images', htype = 'link[image]', sample_compression = 'jpeg')

 ds.add_creds_key('my_creds_key', managed=True)